vilgacx/aki/README.md

 ![akitest.gif](./static/akitest.gif)

 ## LICENSE
-aki is released under the MIT License.
+aki is released under the BSD-2-Clause License.
 See the [LICENSE](LICENSE) file for more information.